glitterB/google-grasshopper/arrayM.md

 # Array Methods

-In this module, we will learn to search arrays, combine elemetnts an transform elements using row functions
+In this module, we will learn to search arrays, combine elemetnts an transform elements using row functions.

 ### Contents
 [1.
 Search and Locate](#search-and-locate)